greenplum-db/GreenplumPython-archive/concourse/README.md

 ## Fly the release pipeline

-By default, the release is built from the `gpdb` branch.
+By default, the release is built from the `master` branch.

 The release pipeline should be located in https://prod.ci.gpdb.pivotal.io